 W: I know what you are thinking.
-You think it’s a joke about the parrot being crackers, as in crazy, but it’s based on a joke about the use of crack, the drug, the kind of thing that is smoked.
-The name Cracky could come from Polly wanna Cracker, or it could be the way Parrots crack nuts with their beaks.
+You think it’s a joke about the parrot being crackers, as in crazy, but it’s based on a joke about the use of crack, the drug, that is smoked.
+You have not done your research.
+I wrote an article for Vice Magazine about Cracky wanted to smoke Crack.
+But the only things he really cracks are nuts and sun flowers seeds.
+However, the name has many potential meanings.
+Cracky could come from Polly wanna Cracker.
 Let us consider, Robinson Crusoe.
 He had a pet parrot named Polly, and no one else the speak with (until Friday showed up) on the tropical island which he was stranded upon.
 Did the solitude make him go insane?

 Daniel Defoe and his island adventures with cannibals, and whatever similarities you are trying to evoke with Nueva Germania.
 We are still working on the names.
 Why did you pick the name Lamprey for Ms. Owl’s debut album?

-Interviewer: The You Tube Sucker is a fitting name.
-How can we even tell which one of the actresses is supposed to be the one who sings?
+Reporter: The You Tube Sucker is a fitting name.
+How can we even tell which one of the actresses you have hired to be your fake is supposed to be the one who sings?

-The tour group will become more and more uncomfortable.
+W: The tour group will become more and more uncomfortable.
 Some of them won’t even want to stick around to the see the Final and most exciting stop of the tour, the home where Sharon Tate was killed.
 I fulfill my obligation by taking them to the house, but of course, as I know, the house was torn down and rebuilt, so there is really nothing to see at all on the tour.
-John Money For Nothing finds this all very funny.
-Now we have had our little joke together, tell me about Erstwhile.

 Q: Mr. Woodleaf, is John Money for Nothing kind of like Mr. Hat on South Park?

-Interviewer: No wait, I admit I was out of line.
+Reporter: No wait! (in a sad tone) I admit I was out of line.
 Did he die or disappear?
 You claim he was one of your roommates.
 One more chance?!
 I get that you are just “playing” with the tourists.
-And John Money for Nothing is real, (long pause) or is he?
+John Money for Nothing is real, (long pause) or is he?

 Woodleaf: dramatic aside: You have just witnessed the perfect fruition of my art.